 Service Type: Extended State Plan Service Service Name: Therapy Services

+Provider Category: Agency Provider Type:

 Orientation, Mobility and Vision Therapy Agency

+Provider Qualifications

+License (specify):

+Certificate (specify):

-Staff (direct, contracted, or in a consulting capacity) providing Orientation, Mobility and Vision therapy must be certified by the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) as one of the following:
+Staff (direct, contracted, or in a consulting capacity) providing Orientation, Mobility and Vision therapy

+must be certified by the Academy for Certification of Vision Rehabilitation and Education Professionals

-• Certified Low Vision Therapist;
+(ACVREP) as one of the following:Certified Low Vision Therapist;

-• Certified Orientation and Mobility Specialist; or

-• Certified Vision Rehabilitation Therapist.
+- Certified Orientation and Mobility Specialist; or - Certified Vision Rehabilitation Therapist.

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have Workers' Compensation Insurance, in accordance with state law.

-7. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs.

-8. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers' Compensation Insurance, in accordance with state law. - 7.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 8.
+Comply with Department standards related to provider qualifications.